Work(place) Evolution

 Access to Space

-16. Will teams still be able to sit together when they are on site in a shared space model?
+10. Will teams still be able to sit together when they are on site?

 Yes.
-You will be able to book individual workspaces up to four weeks in advance and will be able to select a work desk through the online booking tool that allows you to see who will be sitting at nearby desks.
-This will allow teams to continue to work in the same area on days when they are on site together.
+You will be able to book individual workspaces up to four weeks in advance through Condeco (the online booking tool) and see who is booked to work nearby.
+This will allow teams to continue to work in the same areas on days when they are onsite together.

-Booking meeting spaces will continue to be done through RoomFinder and Advance Booking Manager, which allow teams to book the same space on a recurring basis up to six months in advance.
-The transition to shared space will not impact this process.
+Booking meeting spaces will continue through RoomFinder and Advance Booking Manager, which allow teams to make recurring bookings up to six months in advance.
+The transition to shared space does not impact this process.
+For more information, visit the Room Booking website on MedNet: https://mednet.med.ubc.ca/resources/room-booking/

 Individual Workspaces

-18. Will anyone be keeping their dedicated desk or office space as part of the Phase 2 pilot?
+13. Will anyone be keeping their dedicated desk or office space as part of the Phase 3 rollout?

 workstation?